-Returning documents and equipment
+16.3 Returning documents and equipment

 As soon as you have finished an assignment, please return all left over documents and equipment to the office in Brentwood so that we can re-use them for other work packs.
-This is particularly important for blood monovettes - these are very expensive and have a use-by date so it is much better if we can re-use them for subsequent work packs, where at all possible.
+This is particularly important for postal packs (plastic video boxes), and for blood monovettes which are very expensive and have a use-by date so it is much better if we can re-use them for subsequent work packs, where at all possible.